Jason-Yeom/NetSleuth/README.md

 ---

-**NetSleuth** - Solving your network mysteries, one device at a time! 🕵️‍♂️✨
+**Netoster** - Solving your network mysteries, one device at a time! 🕵️‍♂️✨